andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than...
 Ronnie Milsap. *Any Day Now*, The opener to Milsap's 1982 album *Inside*, is a stark juxtaposition to Adkins's objectifying anthem.
-It's a song that pokes at that raw nerve deep in your gut that can't be described but everyone who's felt it knows the feeling.
-The feeling in the dying stages of a relationship when you're clinging the idea of what once was.
+It's a song that pokes at the raw nerve deep in your gut that shows up during one of the most painful aspects of the human experience.
+The feeling that looms over the dying stages of a relationship as you cling the idea of what once was.

 But you know.
 You tell yourself everything is ok.
 But you know.
-One of these days the hammer will drop and shatter your heart into a million pieces.
+Any day now the hammer will drop and shatter your heart into a million pieces.

 <div class="text-muted fst-italic mx-3 mb-3">
 Any day now<br><br>